publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptIV/m__us_usc_t47_s554.md

         (2)

-         Such rules shall specify the terms under which an entity specified in subsection (a) of this section shall, to the extent possible—
+         Such rules shall specify the terms under which an entity specified in subsection (a) shall, to the extent possible—

             (A) disseminate its equal opportunity program to job applicants, employees, and those with whom it regularly does business;